||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 1961 - 5564 Overlook Circle, Winston-Salem.
 Architect unknown.
 Sold by original owners in 2000 to Sarah Layton and Rose Purvis.
 Sold in 2012 to Elizabeth B. Ells Trust and Grady I. Ingle Trust.
 Sold in 2013 to Trevor Williams.
 Bottom photo by Myra Caffarey.

 1961 - The Marjorie P. Newell House, 3901 Guinevere Lane, Winston-Salem.
 Architect unknown.
-Architect Steven Grassia drew up plans for an unbuilt Newell house on Lake Tillery in 1977, but he does not recall the original architect for this one.
+Architect Steven Grassia drew up plans for an unbuilt Marjorie Newell house on Lake Tillery in 1977, but he does not recall the original architect for this one.
 Sold to Will and Christie Spencer.
 Sold to Brian Chromiere.
 Sold in 2003 to Helen Atkins-Haire.
 Sold in 2012 to Aminta M. and Andrew E. Howard.
+Deeded through foreclosure to HUD.
+For sale in 2016.

 1964 - The Albert Butler Residence, 2850 Galsworthy Drive, Winston-Salem.
 Designed by architect Byron Simonson from Palm Beach FL.
 Landscape design by Dick Bell.
 Sold in 1998 to Michael and Ramelle Pulitzer.
 Sold in 2012 to Karen J. and Valentin Apple.
 Bottom 4 photos by Michael Blevins.